 Illustrates the big picture for the future of land use on the map of St. Louis city.
-Assigns specific designations to each lot in St. Louis city based on the shape, size, and future vision for that location (page 56 in the full document).
+Assigns specific designations to each lot in St. Louis city, based on the shape, size, and future vision for that location (page #page).